tradenity/camerastore-java-springmvc-sample/README.md

-Welcome to the Spring framework extensions for Tradenity Java SDK
+Welcome to the CameraStore sample application for Tradenity Java SDK
 =================================

+## Live demo

+Here you can find live demo of the [Camera store sample application](http://camera-store-sample.tradenity.com/).
+This is the application we are going to build here.

 ## Prerequisites